cmzhong/minlog/README.md

 # minlog
 Sharing itineraries is a pain - you're either sending a long text message that gets pushed into the abyss or a Google Sheets that is hard to read on mobile.
-Minlog hopes to make create, orgnize, and share itineraries easier.
+Minlog hopes to make creating, organizing, and sharing itineraries easier.